Bios-Marcel/goclipimg/README.md

 ### Requirements - Linux

-Currently only the xserver is supported, therefore `xserver` and `xclip` need to be installed.
+If you are running x11 you'll need to have `xclip` installed.

+On Wayland you need `wl-clipboard`.

 ## Example